 What struck me most about these responses was the underlying desire for ease, rest, and truth.
-These women, of varying age and ethnicity, are becoming the woman of their own dreams by remembering themselves and “being” rather than “doing;” and I can definitely see where they’re coming from.
-The truth of the matter is, the woman of your dreams is worthy.
-She is a part of you and she shouldn’t be neglected or ignored.
-If she is, it’s at your own expense.
+These women, of varying age and ethnicity, are becoming the woman of their own dreams by remembering themselves and “being” rather than “doing;” and that resonates with me.
+The woman of your dreams (and mine) is worthy.
+She is a part of you and she shouldn’t be neglected or ignored; and if she is, then it’s at your own expense.

 So how are you becoming the woman of your dreams?
 Not sure?
 Never thought about it?
 No worries!

 When I say “the woman of your dreams,” I’m referring to the best possible version of you that you imagine yourself to be in your own mind.
 This is not to be confused with other people’s expectations and/or illusions.
 So let’s define who she is…